agking10/IR_HW2/Readme.md

 of extension 6.
 That is, I chose to implement a full web server search engine and the SMART Rocchio algorithm for relevance feedback.
-I say I did a little bit of extension 6 because I did implement query expansion but a significant portion of it comes directly from a Medium article.
+I say I did a little bit of extension 6 because I did implement query expansion but a significant portion of it comes directly from a Medium article that is cited in the code.

 There are a lot of pieces to this server so here is my attempt to describe the project at a high level.
 If you just downloaded this folder, there are a few